yuki-jinnouchi/42-projects/README.md

 ## logs
 - Piscine
-  - Libft: Learn C programming by making libc functions and some other small projects
+  - Learn C programming by making libc functions and some other small projects
 - Level 0
   - Libft: Create libraries includes libc and other functions
 - Level 1